mile-hi-labs/react-native-session/README.md

 ## Overview
 React Native Session is a session management library for React native applications.
-The library is a lightweight abstraction built on local-storage and is designed to work alongside [React Data](https://github.com/Mile-Hi-Labs/react-data).
+The library is built on async-storage and is designed to work with [React Data](https://github.com/mile-hi-labs/react-data).

-## Why RNS?
-State management libraries are often complex, opinionated, and require quite a bit of configuration.
-RNS makes it fast and easy to manage your session and access it from anywhere.

 ## How it Works
-RNS uses the [Context Hook](https://reactjs.org/docs/context.html) api to provide a global session where you can authenticate and persist the current user across multiple browser windows or sessions.
-Once authenticated, React-Session will also automatically add a JWT token to all API requests sent using React Data.
+React Native Session uses the [Context Hook](https://reactjs.org/docs/context.html) api to provide a global session where you can authenticate and persist the current user through the current session.
+Once authenticated, React Native Session will automatically add a JWT token to all API requests and can be used in tandem with React Navigation to change the home scene.

 ## Quick Start
 ```